Enrich the relevé before it leaves your hands

 One row per track, enriched with the recording identifier and clean release data your report needs.

-SCPP's repertoire is searchable by ISRC, title, artist, album, and barcode, and the ISRC is what makes broadcast reports processable.
-SonoVault returns the ISRC and clean release data.
+SCPP's repertoire is declared and searchable by ISRC, and the ISRC is what makes broadcast relevés processable at scale.
+Sonovault returns the ISRC and clean release data per line.

 Common uses

-Producers declaring phonograms need the ISRC and UPC/EAN per track.
-Pull the ISRCs for a whole catalog in one pass.
+SCPP and SPPF members declare phonograms with ISRC and metadata.
+Pull the ISRCs for a whole catalog in one pass before declaring.

 Reporting to another collecting society?